How to File for Child Support in California

 Step 2: Connect with the other parent

-Some parents know where the child's parent lives or works.
+Some parents know where their child's other parent lives or works.
 They can enter this data on enrollment forms, and the case can move forward quickly.
+If you don’t know where the other parent is, your local child support agency can help.

 When the agency finds the other parent, they'll create a packet of documents and deliver them.
 The parent has 30 days to respond.
 Parents who don't respond can be ordered to pay an amount the agency deems appropriate.